cc-ai/climate-code/README.md

 The data comes from the CANOPEX dataset and combines streamflow discharge combined with gridded climate data (temperature and precipitation) of 10 x 10m resolution.

+We also make many climate datasets machine learning-friendly and share them in `data.md`.

 ## Structure
 [`data.md`](https://github.com/cc-ai/climate-code/blob/master/data.md) contains a summary of pre and post-processed datasets and links for download.